Oxford Pride reveal new logo and date for Pride Day 2018

-OXFORD Pride have revealed their new animal inspired logo as they announce the date for the city's Pride Day 2018.
+A FESTIVAL celebrating lesbian and gay lifestyles and culture has unveiled a new animal inspired logo as it announces the date for the city's Pride Day 2018.

-Oxford Pride have said they hope that the new image inspires more people to join in with the journey that the LGBT+ community throughout the county take.
+Oxford Pride hopes that the new image inspires more people to join in with the journey that the 'lesbian, gay, bisexual and transsexual (LGBT) community throughout the county take.

 Oxford Pride Chair, Paul McGinn said: “We are thrilled to announce that our Pride Day on June 2, 2018 will once again be held at the Castle Quarter.